-Some farmers across the Southeast shut down their Christmas tree lots because this summer TMs drought left them with little to sell.
+Some farmers across the Southeast shut down their Christmas tree lots because this summer's drought left them with little to sell.

 Glenn Eames from Eames Christmas Tree Lot says he receives his trees from Sparta, North Carolina.
 He says he called the grower over the summer and was told that area received adequate rainfall to produce the Christmas trees.

 "It started up this morning (Friday) and has been pretty busy all day.
 Now next weekend will actually be the biggest weekend," he says.
 Eames says the first day of December is always a busy time for him because he says that is when many people begin getting ready for Christmas.

 So far he says he's made approximately $5,000 from his Christmas Tree sales since he began this year's sale on Thursday at 3 p.m.